Ensembl/plant-scripts/compara/README.md

 ### pangene_analysis.pl

-For example, pangene_analysis.pl can be used to analyse a clade-specific pan-gene set.
+Script pangene_analysis.pl can be used to analyse a clade-specific pan-gene set, with several options:
-If you run ./single-copy_core_genes.pl you'll get:

 ```
 usage: pangene_analysis.pl [options]